ali-hourag/calculator_Ali/README.md

 * You can change the display numbers through clicking on the keyboard!
 * It studies possible errors, like not closing parenthesis, not being able to add more than one zero before a coma, not being able to concatenate operands that make no sense like ++ and much more!

+<a href="https://drive.google.com/file/d/14lhrSUoWvf5jipwLfdEkhxnTzbFxXd3p/view?usp=sharing">Click here to see an explanatory video!</a>

 ## Technologies
 - HTML
 - CSS